artursuchocki/self-driving-cars_behavioral_cloning/README.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that I added a dropput layer to model and ended up with trainig_loss = 0.0207 and validation_loss = 0.0190
+To combat the overfitting, I modified the model so that I added a dropput layer to model and ended up with trainig_loss = 0.0184 and validation_loss = 0.0180.

 I trained the model on my local notebook with CPU.
 So I choose 5 epochs but the results were great - at the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes:
 ![alt text][image3]

 #### 3. Creation of the Training Set & Training Process